Ready to work together?

 A bump in the road…

-Before the “stay at home” order went into place, I had a job offer from a company that was perfect for an aspiring “I want to climb the corporate in-house creative ladder” type of designer.
-The position was offered to me to start as a part-time designer and transition to a full-time employee upon graduation.
-Months had passed, and I still hadn’t heard anything.
-I spent my time strengthening my skills in the little time I had left as a student and working solely on school work, but I was bored.
+Before the “stay at home” order went into place, I had a job offer from a company that was perfect for the type of designer I thought I wanted to be.
+The position was offered to me to start part-time designer with plans to transition to a full-time employee upon graduation.
+But as many experiences with Covid had gone, months passed and I still had yet to hear anything.
+I spent my time strengthening my skills in the little time I had left as a student and working solely on school work.

 Getting the long-awaited call

 I was pulling late night after late night creating products, shipping orders, and always brainstorming my next move.
 In all reality, I was burning myself out without realizing it.
 After about a year of working with the company learning more technical design skills, and working late nights running a business, it was time for a change.

-My boyfriend and I decided to do something crazy and move to a new state for a little while but didn’t know where.
-After some discussion and opportunities on his end, we ended up in the beautiful area of Traverse City, Michigan.
-I kept running and hustling in my side business, and was able to keep my job while working remotely, but it still didn’t solve the problems I was facing.
+In a somewhat crazy moment, my partner and I decided our next move was to literally move.
+After an opportunity arose on his end, we ended up in the beautiful city of Traverse City, Michigan.
+I kept running and hustling in my side business, and was able to keep my job while working remotely, but it still didn’t feel 100% right for me.

 Hand holding waterproof plant stickers.
 Running a business on the side